*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Chocolate with Cider

 It’s cider’s acidity and tartness that makes it perfect for savouring with a bite of chocolate now and again.
-Let the warm flavours of Hummingbird Chocolate Maker’s Extra Hot Mayan spice up your life and pair it with the sour and slightly funky flavour of Ugly Apple’s Wild Cider for a unique twist on both chocolate and cider.
+Let the warm flavours of Hummingbird Chocolate Maker’s Mayan chocolate spice up your life and pair it with the sour and slightly funky flavour of Ugly Apple’s Wild Cider for a unique twist on both chocolate and cider.

 If life is like a box of chocolates you can have the full life experience by purchasing a box of Perth Chocolate Works’ assorted chocolates and pairing it with Kings Mill Cider’s Strawberry-Rhubarb carbonated cider (750 ml, 9% ABV).